anttijuu/filter-by-id/README.md

-# Filter students by id
+# Filter data by id

+A command line tool to filter data from datafile using id's from index file.

+## Use case

 Our learning environment Moodle does not currently have information what is the study program of the student.
 In analysing student performance, this background can be an important piece of information.
 The performance (points, grade) is included in the data in Moodle, obviously.

 Study program of a student can be found in *another* system, Oodi.
-Therefore, to match this data, I need to export:
+Therefore, to match this data, one needs to export:

 1. course data from Moodle, containing student id, *filtering* in only those students who have the grade(s) I am interested at any moment.
 For example, students who failed the course.
 2. data from Weboodi in text format, containing student id and study program, possibly other information too, for all students registered in the course.